nestriness/nestri/README.md

 ## Known Issues

 - CrosVM is still under development and needs to be merged
-- Currently, the Intel dGPU, particularly the Arch A780, is the only tested and verified GPU
+- Currently, the Intel dGPU, particularly the Arc A780, is the only tested and verified GPU

 ## Donation